-Subscriber shall be solely liable for any of its, Permitted Users, third parties, or other Subscriber agent’s or contractor’s, actions or omissions, including, but not limited to, any misappropriation or other compromise of TRADS ID’s and/or passwords, any misappropriation and/or unauthorized disclosure of TRADS Services and/or Services Information, any security/data breaches (as defined by applicable law), or any misuse of the TRADS Services and/or Services Information in violation of this Agreement or applicable law.
+Subscriber shall be solely liable for, and indemnify TRADS with respect to, any of its, Permitted Users’, Third Party Provider’s, actions or omissions, including, but not limited to, any misappropriation or other compromise of TRADS ID’s and/or passwords, any misappropriation and/or unauthorized disclosure of TRADS Services and/or Services Information, any security/data breaches (as defined by applicable law), or any misuse of the TRADS Services and/or Services Information in violation of this Agreement or applicable law.

-Furthermore, Subscriber understands and agrees that its third parties, agents and/or contractors shall not be entitled as a third-party beneficiary or otherwise, to take any action or have any recourse against TRADS in respect of any claim based upon any actual or alleged failure to perform under this Agreement.
+Furthermore, Subscriber understands and agrees that its Permitted Users and/or Third Party Providers shall not be entitled as a third-party beneficiary or otherwise, to take any action or have any recourse against TRADS in respect of any claim based upon any actual or alleged failure to perform under this Agreement.

 If there is a conflict between the terms of the documents constituting the Agreement, the order of precedence is as follows, unless expressly agreed otherwise by TRADS and Subscriber: Pricing Supplement, Terms and Conditions, then Subscriber Agreement.